Block2Block/CheeseBot/.github/README.md

 **A:** Unfortunately, there is no quick way of doing this.
 As the bot was built for the sole purpose of serving out specific needs, the MySQL and Punishment systems are deeply integrated into the features.

 If you want to disable this, you will need to delete section of code/delete the following files:
- * `/utils/MySQLManager.js` - Delete this file completely.
- * `/managers/PunishmentManager.js` - Delete this file completely.
+ * `/utils/MySQLManager.js` - Remove relevant functions in this file.
+Please note that not all functions in this file are relating to punishments, as role assignments are also stored in the Database.
+ * `/managers/PunishmentManager.js` - You are welcome to remove functions in this file, but do not delete it and do not remove the `getMySQLManager()` function along with line 1, as this will break the role system.
  * `/commands/moderation/*.js` - Delete every file in this directory.
  * `/permissions/Moderation.js` - Delete this file completely.
  * `/categories/Moderation.js` - Delete this file completely.
- * `/managers/EventManager.js` - Sieve through the file and remove anything related to the MySQL or Punishments (be careful, some of the normal code is within a callback from a MySQL function).
+ * `/managers/EventManager.js` - Sieve through the file and remove anything related to the MySQL or Punishments (be careful, some normal code is within a callback from a MySQL function).
- * `/managers/CommandManager.js` - Replace the line `const PunishmentManager = require("./PunishmentManager.js");` with `const PunishmentManager = null;`

 >**Q:** How do I create a new command/category/permission node?